Bushmills/FlowForth/README.md

 The [VM](https://llamalab.com/automate/community/flows/37943)
 is no performance monster, but seems quick enough to attempt porting a complete interpreter to it.
-It runs about 10000 empty loops per second.
+It runs about 5000 to 10000 empty loops per second on my phone, which puts it into the performance class of my [Bashforth)(https://github.com/Bushmills/Bashforth) interpreter which shows a rather acceptable interactive performance.

 Currently are [programs](https://github.com/Bushmills/FlowForth/blob/master/code)
 for the [VM](https://llamalab.com/automate/community/flows/37943)